-Single Versus Double Bowl Sink.
-What is Right for Your Space?
+Single vs Double Bowl Sink: What is Right for Your Space?

 There are so many factors to consider when considering the design of your kitchen, but one choice that often does not get the proper consideration is whether you should have a single or double basin sink.
 While this might seem to be an inconsequential decision, it is actually a decision that should not be made quickly.
 The choice of a single or double basin sink will strongly influence the functionality of your kitchen, but there is no right answer.
 This is ultimately a personal decision depending on your cleaning habits, personal design desires, and your kitchens flow and layout.